The history of Creation

 In 1905, Albert Einstein discovered that inside the atoms huge amounts of energy are hidden.
 At the center of the Sun, gases are so compressed due to gravity that the conditions for the fusion of atoms appear, making the Sun turn into a hot star.
 The process is so efficient that, with the amount of material that it has, it may shine for 10 000 million years.

 In 1929, Edwin Hubble discovered the galaxies, huge agglomeration of thousands of million of stars, and proved that they are rushing away from each other at tremendous speeds: the Universe is expanding.
-That same year, Jesuit Priest Georges Lamaître proposed that, if everything is expanding, then it means that once upon a time everything was in a single place, a “cosmic egg”.
+Two years earlier, Jesuit Priest Georges Lamaître proposed that, if everything is expanding, then it means that once upon a time everything was in a single place, a “cosmic egg”.

 A telescope is also a time machine that allows us to see the past.
 As nothing travels faster that light, and light may need millions of years to come here from other galaxies, we don’t see the galaxies the way they are now, but the way the were millions of years ago.
-In 2002, data from the Hubble Space Telescope, which observed very distant objects, showed that the Big Bang happened nearly 14 000 million years ago.
+In 2002, data from the Hubble Space Telescope, which observed very distant objects, showed that the Big Bang happened about 13 798 million years ago.

 In 1988, cosmologist Stephen Hawking published his famous book “A brief history of time”, where he explains mathematical calculations predicting that if we go backward in time, when we reach the Big Bang time stops.
 This means that there are no such things like past times before the Big Bang.
 To sustain the contrary hypothesis is like pretending to say that there are places south of the South Pole.
 Time is a property of this Universe, like everything else, which implies that there is absolutely nothing before it and outside it.
 The Universe is self-contained and self-explainable: it arose without any kind of external aid.
 The result of this line of investigation is momentous: simply, there is no Creator.